hasura/graphql-engine/docs/CONTRIBUTING.md

 - Use the `thumbnail` directive for images to allow click-to-zoom.

 ### Syntax
 - Ensure heading underlines are the same length as the headings.
-Short underlines will throw Warnings during builds.
+Short underlines will throw warnings during builds.
-- While adding code-blocks ensure the right language type is set.
-Sometimes adding placeholders breaks the language's syntax in which case you'll have to set the language type to `none` to avoid Warnings during builds.
+- While adding code blocks ensure the right language type is set.
+Sometimes adding placeholders breaks the language's syntax in which case you'll have to set the language type to `none` to avoid warnings during builds.

 ### Pre-commit checks
 - Just before committing your changes, delete your local `_build` folder completely and then build docs again.
-Scan the output and look for any syntax Warnings (e.g. title underline too short, Could not lex literal block, etc.).
+Scan the output and look for any syntax warnings (e.g. title underline too short, could not lex literal block, etc.).
-Ideally there should not be any syntax Warnings that are being thrown.
+Ideally there should not be any syntax warnings that are being thrown.

 ## Notes
 - Docs are currently deployed manually.
 Changes will not reflect immediately after a PR gets merged.